sandyjernigan/Sprint-Challenge-Redux-Smurfs/Answers.md

 > Component states are good for small apps that don't require a lot of information to be transferred, however for large apps the application state is very useful due to the flexibility it offers.
 For example, `grandparent` may know a recipe.
 However the `parent` may not be interested in cooking, yet the `child` loves to cook.
 In the application state, the recipe can be store in a cookbook (the reducer state) in which both `grandparent` and `child` can access the recipe.
 While, in a Component state the recipe can be passed from `grandparent` to `parent` to `child` and the `cousin` will never be able to access the book (while in application state it is possible for `cousin` to access with the right information).

 4. What is middleware?

+> Middleware is basically middle functions that are called between actions and reducers.
+Middleware recieves the action and can log, stop, and modify before it goes to the reducer to be parsed.

 5. Describe `redux-thunk`, what does it allow us to do?
 How does it change our `action-creators`?
 6. Which `react-redux` method links up our `components` with our `redux store`?